guard/guard-jasmine/README.md

 ### Rails 2 & 3

 With Rails 3 you write your Jasmine specs in JavaScript, configured and server with the Jasmine gem.
-Please read the detailed installation and configuration instructions at [The Jasmine Gem][].
+Please read the detailed installation and configuration instructions at [the Jasmine Gem][].

 ### PhantomJS